Privatisation of public sector undertakings in India

-Disinvestment in Public sector undertakings in India is a process of public asset sales done by the President of India on behalf of the Government of India.
+Disinvestment of Public Sector Undertakings in India is a process of public asset sales done by the President of India on behalf of the Government of India.
 It can be directly offered for sale to the private sector or indirectly done through a bidding process.

-The Public Enterprises Survey (2015–16), brought out by the Department of Public Enterprises, Ministry of Heavy Industries, & Government of India on the performance of Central Public Sector Enterprises was placed in both the Houses of Parliament on 21 March 2017.
-There were 331 CPSEs in 2017-18, out of which 257 were in operation.
+The Public Enterprises Survey (2015–16), brought out by the Department of Public Enterprises, Ministry of Heavy Industries, Government of India on the performance of Central Public Sector Enterprises (CPSEs) was placed in both the Houses of Parliament on 21 March 2017.
+There were 331 CPSEs in 2017–18, out of which 257 were in operation.
 The remaining 74 of the CPSEs were being established.

+Overview

 Following the theories of Economic Liberalism and Infrastructure-based development as referenced in the Union Budget of India, the total expenditure of the Government of India increased from ₹1,13,422 crore in 1991–92 to ₹ 21,46,735 Crore in 2017–18.
-To help raise the necessary capital for these expenditures and also to minimize the nation's fiscal deficit, the Government of India started privatisation of all government establishments which includes Public sector undertakings.
-Conceding to the demands of privatization, the Government of India slowly began the privatisation of government establishments such as PSU's despite stiff resistance from labour unions.
-The below table provides data regarding the disinvestment process which started in 1991 (barring 2 small units being CMC Limited and Patherele Concrete).
+To help raise the necessary capital for these expenditures and also to minimise the nation's fiscal deficit, the Government of India started privatisation of all government establishments which includes Public sector undertakings.
+Conceding to the demands of privatisation, the Government of India slowly began the privatisation of government establishments such as PSU's despite stiff resistance from labour unions.
+The below table provides data regarding the disinvestment process which began in 1991 (barring two small units being CMC Limited and Patherele Concrete).